ltw-webdev-javascript/curriculum/smooth-scrolling-navigation.md

   - title: "Create a smooth scrolling navigation"
     before: |
-      Using the files in the forked & cloned repository, implement the necessary Javascript to make it smooth scroll.
+      Using the files in the forked & cloned repository, implement the necessary JavaScript to make it smooth scroll.

       **Make the navigation smooth scroll down the page to the appropriate sections.**